anushka-cseatmnc/Emotional-Support-Wellness-Web-App/README.md

 ### Why This App Can’t Be Deployed on Free Cloud Tiers

 Although this project runs completely offline and doesn’t depend on external APIs, it requires a GPU, enough memory, and persistent storage to work properly.
 Free cloud platforms like Render, Hugging Face Spaces, Heroku, or AWS Free Tier don’t provide enough resources to host this app.
-Here's why:
+Because

 - **GPU is Required**: Even with compression, the Mistral 7B model still needs a GPU for fast, stable responses.
 Free services don’t offer this.
 - **Not Enough RAM**: Running the model and ChromaDB together needs –16 GB RAM, far more than the ~1 GB free tiers allow.
 - **Storage Limitations**: The model weights (~4GB) and vector database (~5–10 GB) won’t fit within the tiny storage limits of free hosting plans.
 - **Slow and Unreliable**: Free tiers often pause idle apps or limit connections, causing delays and breaking the experience for users needing emotional support.

-### 💡 Why I Didn’t Use a Smaller Language Model
+### 💡 Why I Didn’t Use a Smaller Language Model to make it feasible for deployment
 - Smaller models (like 1B–3B) were tested but didn’t perform well.
 - They couldn’t handle emotional context accurately or give empathetic responses.
 - They also struggled in combining retrieved information from documents, which is key in a RAG setup.
+-
 > That’s why I chose the 7B model—it gives better, safer, and more human-like support without relying on cloud APIs.

 ### Live Demo & System Walkthrough